-- It was usually associated with my husband being away or something.
-Lots of cuddles in between and not making a big deal of their accidents.
+- Regressions have usually been associated with my husband being away or another routine change.
+We give lots of cuddles in between and try not making a big deal about accidents.
 SP

-- We would go back a step and repeat what we did before.
+- We would take a step back and then repeat what we did before.
 AH

 - Treat them as no big deal.
 CO